srchd - Research Agents Harness

 - How I used o3 to find CVE-2025-37899

-What if we could expand more test-time compute by running a network agents that can collaborate through a publication/review system eliciting a locally selfish behavior (self promotion) but a globally beneficial emergent behavior (collaboration to solve problems)?
+What if we could expand more test-time compute by running a network of agents that can collaborate through a publication/review system eliciting a locally selfish behavior (self promotion) but a globally beneficial emergent behavior (collaboration to solve problems)?
 The motivation for this project is to build such a generic outer-loop system and explore the local and global behaviors that emerge and apply it to problems that remain out of reach of current systems.

 Getting Started